National leader Judith Collins unveils $31b transport plan to crush Auckland's congestion

 Auckland, Collins said, is "broken by congestion".

-National's plan comes with a hefty price tag – the additional harbour crossing alone is expected to cost at least $5 billion.
+National's plan comes with a hefty price tag – the additional harbour crossing alone is expected to cost at least $5b.

-National has ruled out any new fuel taxes and this morning also promised that, if in Government, it would repeal the Auckland Regional Fuel tax.
+National has ruled out any new fuel taxes and this morning also promised that, if in government, it would repeal the Auckland Regional Fuel tax.

-The money to pay for the $31 billion worth of projects will come from more borrowing, future budgets and the Covid-19 recovery fund.
+The money to pay for the $31b worth of projects will come from more borrowing, future budgets and the Covid-19 recovery fund.

-A National Government would allow the NZ Transport Agency to borrow more money that it currently does.
+A National government would allow the NZ Transport Agency to borrow more money than it currently does.

-In addition to the NZTA borrowing, $7 billion from the Covid-19 Response package – announced by the current Government but close to $20 billion remains unallocated – will be used to fund projects.
+In addition to the NZTA borrowing, $7b from the Covid-19 Response package – announced by the current government but close to $20b remains unallocated – will be used to fund projects.

 The rest will come from future budgets.

-Meanwhile, Collins said National would go ahead with all of the Government's so far announced transport plans in Auckland.
+Meanwhile, Collins said National would go ahead with all of the Government's so-far-announced transport plans in Auckland.

 That is, with the exception of the light rail plan and, most likely, the $360 million "Skypath 2".

-Collins said that one rough definition of a city is a place where people can get from one side to the other on an hour, or a place where getting to work takes roughly 30 minutes.
+Collins said that one rough definition of a city is a place where people can get from one side to the other in an hour, or a place where getting to work takes roughly 30 minutes.

 "National will measure our progress against the goals of 30 minutes to get to work and one hour to get across the city."